 India travel advice summary (6 June 2023): Moderately safe, with non-recommended areas

 Moderately safe: Tourist travel is possible in most of India.
 However, travellers in safe areas should remain alert to safety risks.
 In these areas, the embassy can help you if you run into problems.
 Be especially careful around national holidays, such as Independence Day (15-08), Republic Day (26-01), and Eid and Diwali (alternating dates).

 Clarification of the high-risk areas

 The only legal border crossing from India to Pakistan is at Wagah, in the state of Punjab.
 In many other places, the border is not officially marked.
 Terrorists and militants are active here, and visiting these areas is life-threatening.
 Stay at least 20 km away from the India-Pakistan border.
 The border with China in the Aksai Chin area is also extremely dangerous.
 Both Indian and Chinese army troops are active here.
 In the Kashmir valley, armed groups regularly attack government buildings and security institutions.
 Civilian casualties are unfortunately not uncommon.

-In the 8 northeastern states of India, with the exception of Sikkim, political extremists are active that often target civilians and foreigners.
-In the past, public places such as hotels, festivals, markets or railway stations have sometimes been the target of attacks.
-Be alert and keep an eye on the local news.
-Always follow the instructions of local authorities.
+- In the eight northeastern states of India, excluding Sikkim, political extremists are active and often target civilians and foreigners.
+In the past, public places such as hotels, festivals, markets, or train stations have sometimes also been targets of attacks.
+Additional measures, such as a temporary curfew, are regularly implemented in these areas, which everyone must adhere to.
+You should therefore be alert and check the local news.
+Always follow the instructions of the local authorities.

 For a tourist or business trip to India, it is important to be well-prepared.
 Most preparations can be made long before the trip starts.
 By making timely arrangements, unpleasant surprises can easily be avoided.
 For instance, applying for a visa for India, arranging vaccinations, and knowing about the safety risks in India.